ElinaFF/PICO/installation.md

 ![](imgs/addToPathAfterRepair.png)

 ### Microsoft Visual C++ requirement
-To make sure MeDIC and all it's dependencies work properly, you need Microsoft Visual C++ 14.0 or later.
+To make sure PICO and all it's dependencies work properly, you need Microsoft Visual C++ 14.0 or later.
 To check if the correct version of Microsoft Visual C++ is installed on your computer, you can open the Control Panel from the start menu, click on "uninstall app" and scroll down to see which version, if any, of Microsoft Visual C++ is installed.